turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 The second `Better` explanation shows how the JavaScript engine runs through two different phases while executing code: a creation phase and an execution phase.

 During the creation phase, the Javascript engine runs through the entirety of the code and sets aside memory for the variables and functions that it identifies (hoisting).
-Something called the `scope chain` is also initialized (more on that further down) and the value of `this` is determined.
+Something called the `scope chain` is also initialized (more on that further down) and the value of `this` is determined for the different parts of the code.

 In the execution phase, code is interpreted and executed on a single-thread.
 This is when our variable declarations are assigned values.

 *Some additional things to note:*

-- #1 & #2 in our `Better Explanation` shows how the interpreter deals with hoisting variable and function declarations.
+- #1 & #2 in our `Better Explanation` shows how the interpreter deals with hoisting variables and function declarations.
 Many explanations for hoisting will describe hoisting as _The process of implicitly moving the declaration of variables and functions to the top of their scope_.
 Many people interpret this to mean that these declarations are literally moved and most visuals online show just that.
 What really happens is that these declarations are stored in memory during the compile phase of the code.
 - #5 states that invoking the function `calculateEvals` creates a new execution context.
 This happens whenever a function is invoked.
 Conceptually, you could think of the execution context as an object that keeps track of scope and the variable environment within that function, the scope chain, and that value of `this`.
 - #5 also talks about the function returning - which is another way of saying that the function has completed.
 It also references [garbage collection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management) - which is a process where the JavaScript engine 'automatically' frees up values stored in memory that are not used anymore.

 #### Turn and Talk

-With a partner, take turns explaining how the the following JavaScript code would be translated by the interpreter.
+With a partner, take turns explaining how the following JavaScript code would be translated by the interpreter.
 We will come back together as a class to discuss:

 ```js